neronparmar01/Neron-Parmar/README.md

 </h2>

 Hi 👋!
 My name is Neron Parmar and I have done Computer Programming from Seneca Polytechnic.
+I have equipped myself with major programming laguages such as C, C++, MySQL, SQL, NoSQL, JavaScript, HTML/CSS, and Python.
+I have also got myself into the cutting-edge technologies.
 My major interests are Data Analytics, Data Visulization and Programming.
 I am actively seeking opportunities to contribute and grow in the world of technology.

+## Education 🎓

+- **Diploma** in Computer Programming
+  Seneca Polytechnic, May2022 - December2023

 ###